Dear friends of the Ghetto Fighters’ House,

 The Museum Archive almost never sees a day go by without receiving new testimony or rare items such as letters, diaries, objects or certificates.
 These artifacts shed light on unknown aspects of past events.
 All of this special material requires meticulous archival research and preservation by our archival staff, as well as preparation to make it available to the public via the Internet.

 With the assistance of our curator and designers, the Museum is also making progress in the planning and development of renovated exhibits on the ghettos and youth movements.
 We recently received another generous contribution for this exhibit from Trudy and Robert Gottesman of the American Friends of the Ghetto Fighters’ House.
-The Gottesman family has been among the most loyal and devoted supports of museum.
+The Gottesman family has been among the most loyal and devoted supporters of museum.

 From the bottom of our hearts, we thank all our friends and donors from Israel and abroad for their generosity and crucial support.